Gravel bike setup explained: how to choose the right gearing, wheel size, tyres and more

 Many new gravel bikes will have gears that give you the lowest ratios of 1:1 or below.
 That should enable you to climb steep, loose off-road ascents when unladen, and also gives you more range to load up your gravel bike for multi-day bikepacking trips.

 SRAM has a range of 12-speed wireless gearing options designed for off-road riding.
-Its XPLR groupsets offer gravel-appropriate gearing at the Red, Force and Rival levels, with a single-chainring drivetrain (see below) matched to a 10-44t cassette and an appropriate rear derailleur.
+Its XPLR groupsets offer gravel-appropriate gearing at the Red, Force, Rival and Apex levels, with a single-chainring drivetrain (see below) matched to a 10-44t cassette (or 11-44 for Apex) and an appropriate rear derailleur.

 Basso Palta Disc Ekar gravel bike